The Boys of Baraka: Synopsis

+The Boys of Baraka is a documentary film that sheds light on the harsh realities faced by African American boys in Baltimore.
+The film addresses the alarming statistic that 76% of African-American boys in Baltimore fail to graduate from high school, with 50% of them ending up in jail.
+These numbers reflect the challenges posed by drug dealers, addiction, and a public school system overwhelmed by chaos.

+The documentary focuses on four young boys: Devon Brown, Montrey Moore, Richard Keyser Jr., and Richard's younger brother, Romesh Vance.
+These boys, aged 12 and 13, find themselves at a critical juncture in their lives.
+Living in the tough streets of Baltimore, they are confronted with choices that could determine their futures.
+Will they succumb to the allure of the drug trade, manage to continue their education against the odds, or become victims of violence?

 Background

-Founded by the private Abell Foundation in 1996, the Baraka School — "baraka" means "blessing" in Kiswahili, the native spoken language of eastern Africa — was designed to give "at-risk" African-American boys from Baltimore a chance to learn academically and grow personally in an environment far removed from their troubled neighborhoods.
+Founded by the private Abell Foundation in 1996, the Baraka School – "baraka" means "blessing" in Kiswahili, the native spoken language of eastern Africa – was designed to give "at-risk" African American boys from Baltimore a chance to learn academically and grow personally in an environment far removed from their troubled neighbourhoods.
 Without television, Game Boys and fast food, and exposed to the hardworking and socially rich life of rural Africans, the boys are given a more disciplined structure and the kind of educational attention (a five-to-one student-teacher ratio) normally reserved for better-heeled private schools.